no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 For human users to access a certain dataset they need permission based on sensitivity levels.

-This step is done via the permissions database.
+This step is done via the permissions' database.

 When creating a user app via the `/user` endpoint, permissions can be granted.

 To update these, currently an admin will need to go to DynamoDB in the AWS console and manually grant or revoke the relevant permission to the user (see [Adding/Deleting permissions](../contributing/application_context.md))

 ## Granting client apps permissions